ibm-cloud-docs/virtual-servers/monitoring-classic-metrics.md

 ## CPU usage percentage
 {: #cpu-usage-percentage-gen1}

-Average percentage of time that a CPU is executing instructions
+Average percentage of time that a CPU is running instructions

 | Metadata | Description |
 |----------|-------------|